 The jumpy pillow is a hit at the Boston Cape Cod KOA.
 Photo courtesy of the campground

-Bonfire on the beach at Peddock's Island.
+Build a bonfire on the beach at Peddock's Island.
 Photo by insaneydelaney via Instagram

 A gorgeous North Shore beach is right outside your tent at Salisbury Beach State Reservation.
 Photo courtesy of the Massachusetts Office of Tourism

 You want to camp at the beach, you say?
-Salisbury Beach State Reservation has nearly 500 campsites in more than 500 acres along a 3.8-mile stretch of beach.
-Salisbury offers concerts, boardwalk, carousel, and an arcade if the beach itself isn’t enough entertainment.
+This reservation has nearly 500 campsites in more than 500 acres along a 3.8-mile stretch of beach.
+Salisbury offers concerts, a boardwalk, carousel, and an arcade if the beach itself isn’t enough entertainment.
 While it’s not shady and secluded like many campgrounds, it is right on the beach.
 Between April and mid-September, pets are welcome at the campground but not on the beach.